 Sen. Maria Cantwell (D-WA):

 Yeah.
 Thank you.
 Thank you.
 I simply wished to make clear that time.
-And then one thing I heard this morning that I used to be somewhat astounded by, the Secretary of Commerce stated he thought that we should always begin accumulating 50% of funding income from startups performed by college analysis.
-I imply, he could also be simply speaking off the highest of his head and perhaps he is rethinking that, however I do not suppose that is a good suggestion simply because we have superior analysis and universities have spun out that analysis.
-I’m undecided we needs to be accumulating 50% from our entrepreneurs again to the federal authorities.
+And then one thing I heard this morning that I used to be a little bit astounded by, the Secretary of Commerce stated he thought that we should always begin accumulating 50% of funding income from startups executed by college analysis.
+I imply, he could also be simply speaking off the highest of his head and possibly he is rethinking that, however I do not assume that is a good suggestion simply because we have superior analysis and universities have spun out that analysis.
+I’m unsure we needs to be accumulating 50% from our entrepreneurs again to the federal authorities.

 Michael Kratsios:

-I’m not accustomed to these feedback.
-I’ll must look these up and get again to you, however most likely talking, our workplace has been a fierce advocate for fundamental R&D throughout all of our college system.
+I’m not aware of these feedback.
+I’ll should look these up and get again to you, however most likely talking, our workplace has been a fierce advocate for primary R&D throughout all of our college system.

 Sen. Maria Cantwell (D-WA):

 Without the federal authorities making an attempt to take 50% of it.
 Yes.
-So anyway, I respect it.
+So anyway, I admire it.
 Look ahead to working with you on getting this coverage proper.
-As I stated, we’ve so much of payments that we already handed out as soon as bought held up.
+As I stated, now we have rather a lot of payments that we already handed out as soon as received held up.
 Hopefully there’s a lot in widespread right here on these in a bipartisan foundation and then getting the remaining of this proper.
 So thanks a lot.

 Sen. Ted Budd (R-NC):